He's All That: Plot

-At Padgett's friend Alden's Great Gatsby-themed birthday party, Cameron gets into a fight with Jordan when he tries to get sexual with Brin.
+At Padgett's friend Alden's Great Gatsby-themed birthday party, Cameron fights with Jordan when he tries to get sexual with Brin.
 His mother's camera is ruined in the process, causing him to leave the party in a rage despite Padgett's attempts to console him.
-She regrets following through with the bet, but she does not back down from it.
+She regrets following through with the bet but does not back down because otherwise, she would have to show the whole school and her social media her authentic self.

-The next day, Alden turns on Padgett, revealing her plot to become prom queen alongside Jordan and her true colors.
+The next day, Alden turns on Padgett, revealing her plot to become prom queen alongside Jordan, showing her true colors.
 She is also responsible for intentionally live-streaming Padgett's outburst.
-Padgett begins to fall for Cameron but she is afraid to express her feelings after she kisses him.
-When Brin finds out that Padgett kissed Cameron, she advises him to ask her to prom.

-In an attempt to ensure Padgett's loss, Alden exposes the bet she made with Padgett to Cameron, who now believes that Padgett only showed interest because of the bet.
-On the day of the prom, Padgett's mother encourages her to still go, telling her to be herself and not the social influencer.
+Padgett begins to fall for Cameron, but she is afraid to express her feelings after she kisses him.
+When Brin finds out that Padgett kissed him, she suggests he ask her to prom.
+To ensure Padgett's loss, Alden exposes her bet with Padgett to Cameron, who now believes that she only feigned interest due to the bet.

-Cameron refuses to go to prom but Brin, realizing that her older brother has been smiling for the first time since their mother's death and Padgett came into his life, persuades him to go.
-He doesn't show up and Padgett declines her role as Prom Queen.
-She then finds Cameron outside the school on a horse and kisses him after apologizing.
+On the prom day, Padgett's mother encourages her to still go, suggesting she go as herself and not as a social influencer.
+Cameron refuses to go to prom.
+Padgett asks Brin to help, so she, realizing her older brother has been smiling for the first time since their mother's death thanks to Padgett, Brin persuades him to go.

+Cameron does not show up at the prom itself, but Padgett live streams a speech confessing to her real truths, then declines her role as Prom Queen.
+To Alden's surprise, Principal Bosch names Celeste the Prom Queen.
+Padgett finds Cameron outside the school on a horse and kisses him after apologizing.

-After the prom, Padgett gains her fan following back and takes her social media influencing in a new direction, by travelling to various different destinations across the world alongside Cameron, now her devoted boyfriend.
+Padgett gains her fan following back, taking her social media influencing in a new direction by traveling to various destinations across the world alongside her devoted boyfriend Cameron.